heidkaemper/statamic-toolbar/README.md

 ## Configuration

-The Toolbar will be enabled on all Statamic routes by default, if debug in your app.php is set to true.
+The Toolbar will be enabled on all Statamic routes by default, if app.debug is set to true.
 If you want more control, make sure the configuration file has been published:

 ```